Best practices

 Anticipate the addition of new optional request and query parameters.

-You should know how the Digital River API represents dates and times and ensure you properly format them in your requests.
+You should know how the Digital River API represents and ensure you properly format them in your requests.

-To make call debugging easier, you should use specific HTTP request headers.
+To make call debugging easier, you should use specific .

 Attempt to minimize HTTP 400 Bad Request